 More predictable review process.
 Residents can submit requests on a rolling basis and the City reviews requests with high priority scores approximately three times a year.
 Eligible requests stay in the system for three evaluation cycles if they are not prioritized for review, so it’s no longer necessary to resubmit.

 Clear, direct communication throughout the process.
-Applicants will receive updates from the city as their request progresses or if the request is closed.
-They can also check request status at any time through Philly311.
+Applicants will receive updates from the city when approved or denied and again when the request is closed.
+Applicants can contact Philly311 to confirm the City has received the request.

 Staff time is focused on installing traffic calming measures.
 Thanks to the new, streamlined process, City staff can focus on the important work of getting interventions in place in neighborhoods that need them.